ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 requestToken :: HasCredentials c => Cloud c OAuth2Token
 {% endhighlight %}

-# Aside : why bother ?
+# Long overdue aside : why bother ?

 This highly polymorphic way of writing functions lets us be as general _or_ precise as we need to.
-In particular, one of the initial requirements I mentioned was the ability to talk independently
+In particular, one of the initial requirements I mentioned was the ability to talk independently about these external data providers, since each has a distinct behaviour and requires different information, but under one same interface.

+The `Cloud c a` type is this interface.
+The parametrization over provider type `c` lets us provide independent implementations of the HTTP exception handling code, for example:

+{% highlight haskell %}
+{-# language FlexibleInstances #-}

+data Provider1

+instance MonadHttp (Cloud Provider1) where handleHttpException e = ...

+...

+data Provider2

+instance MonadHttp (Cloud Provider2) where handleHttpException e = ...

+{% endhighlight %}

+while all the behaviour which is _shared_ by all providers can be conveniently written once and for all (for example, random number generation) :

+{% highlight haskell %}
+instance HasCredentials c => MonadRandom (Cloud c) where getRandomBytes = liftIO . getEntropy
+{% endhighlight %}